Skip to main content

 Bash

-Build a Next.js dashboard showing:
+Create a Next.js dashboard with three cards:

-Use the database schema you just analyzed.
+Use the metrics schema you saw earlier.

-Building Custom MCP Servers
+Building Custom MCPs

 TypeScript

-// weather-mcp/src/index.ts
+// my-mcp/src/index.ts

 import { Server } from '@modelcontextprotocol/sdk/server/index.js'